-When it comes to Alzheimer’s Disease, caregiving can make the biggest difference to your loved one’s quality of life.
+When it comes to Alzheimer’s Disease, caregiving can make the biggest difference in your loved one’s quality of life.
 Caring for someone with Alzheimer’s can be an intensely emotional journey that teaches a person several unexpected lessons.
 At the same time, caring for a person with Alzheimer’s can also be a test of the caregiver’s problem-solving abilities and resilience.

-Here are four helpful approaches for Alzheimer's Caregivers:
+Here Are Four Helpful Approaches for Alzheimer's Caregivers:

-- Prepare for the journey ahead
+Prepare for the Journey Ahead

 The more you learn about your loved one’s disease and how it will progress, the better prepared you will be for future challenges.
 Understanding the disease inside out will significantly reduce the frustration that comes with Alzheimer's care and help you foster reasonable expectations.